Understanding the Link Between Trauma and Addiction: How to Heal Past Wounds

 Trauma-Informed Care and Substance Abuse

-Traumatic experiences, such as childhood trauma or sexual assault, can cause individuals to turn to drug use and alcohol as a way to self-medicate, leading to substance use disorders.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than two-thirds of people who experience trauma will develop a substance abuse problem in their lifetime.
-When an individual experiences a traumatic event, it can have a profound effect on their mental health and may lead to post-traumatic stress disorder (PTSD).
+Experiences, such as childhood trauma or sexual assault, can cause individuals to turn to drug use and alcohol as a way to self-medicate, leading them to substance use disorders.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), more than two-thirds of people who experience trauma will develop an addiction problem in their lifetime.
+When an individual experiences a traumatic event, it can have a profound effect on their mental health and can lead to depression, PTSD, and more.
 This can alter the brain’s stress response system, making individuals more vulnerable to developing an addiction to opioids, alcohol, and other substances.
-Seeking addiction treatment at treatment centers that provide trauma-informed care, such as Celadon Recovery, can help individuals address the effects of trauma on their mental health and overcome drug abuse and addiction.
-It’s important for the government and psychiatry professionals to recognize the link between trauma and addiction and provide support and resources for those who are struggling with substance abuse and PTSD.

 Adverse Childhood Experiences (ACEs) and Substance Abuse